xhul-dev/Sat_Moons/README.md

 - Save Game Manager 5 - 45 firmwares total
 - Save To QR Code 1.000

-It should be useful mostly to people who use at least 2 of those on a regular basis, from physical CDs.\
-The project is also my own tribute to the wonderful Atlas software.\
-At the main screen, A shows information for the selected tool (usually features, sometimes controls|notes).\
+At the main screen, [A] shows information for the active entry (features or stuff worth knowing).\
 Feel free to let me know if something doesn't work as expected.\
-I wasn't able to test the functionality from any ODE, so i'm all ears.\
-Suggestions are also welcome, especially other useful tools that could be injected.
+Suggestions are also welcome, especially other stuff worth injecting.

-Before you ask, the following won't be available:
+The following seem to be partially|totally incompatible with Atlas:
-- Save Data Manager - partial incompatibility with Atlas
+- Save Data Manager - incompatibility with Atlas

 ## documentation - Atlas